 Corrosion Control is a Business Strategy

-The reason corrosion control is often deprioritized or overlooked in a company is because stakeholders aren’t aware of the upside of proactive corrosion control.
-However, when corrosion control is implemented well, the profits can be significant.
+Corrosion control is often deprioritized or overlooked in a company because stakeholders aren’t aware of the upside of proactive corrosion control.
+However, the profits can be significant when corrosion control is implemented well.

 “An effective corrosion management program is necessary for successful operations,” Sameer V. Ghalsasi says, a NACE International member.
 “This process starts as early as the conceptual design phase, and it continues throughout the design life of the facility.”

-If a business is in its early stages, corrosion control should be a built-in consideration during the planning phase.
+Corrosion control should be a built-in consideration during the planning phase if a business is in its early stages.
 Budget and resources should be devoted to corrosion control practices.
-For existing enterprises, the most logical place for corrosion control practices to live is in the operations department.
-Dedicating projects and even staff members to activating and maintaining corrosion prevention should be an ongoing initiative.
-As a way to emphasize the benefits of corrosion control, read this case study that reflects the power of corrosion control in business.
+For existing enterprises, the operations department is the most logical place for corrosion control practices to live.
+Dedicating projects and even staff members to activating and maintaining corrosion prevention should be ongoing.
+To emphasize the benefits of corrosion control, read this case study that reflects the power of corrosion control in a business.

 Corrosion Prevention: A Success Story

-NACE’s report details one of the biggest success stories in the world when it comes to corrosion control — the automotive industry.
+NACE’s report details one of the biggest success stories globally when it comes to corrosion control — the automotive industry.
 Before 1975, car manufacturers used minimal corrosion control solutions, and it showed.
 The life cycle of the cars these companies created often depended on the corrosion of the body.
-And, corrosion was costing the auto industry billions of dollars annually.
+And corrosion was costing the auto industry billions of dollars annually.